 The French Quarter had a special allure in the summertime.
 It ushered in folks from all walks of life to enjoy its offerings in merriment.
 I, for one, always took advantage of every second I could spend out in the New Orleans sun.
 I’m a country boy, through and through, so I was always in my element.
-The beads of sweat that trickled down my neck enhanced the misty glow given to me by this southern heat.
+The beads of sweat that trickled down my neck complimented my God-given glow given to me by this southern heat.

 I’ve always been an avid reader.
 My favorite genre was historic fiction, specifically period pieces about the south.
 So I sat under my favorite tree in Jackson Square and nourished my imagination with tales of scandal from the 1800s.
 What got me, always, was how infrequent the characters were willing to confront their demons–not because it surprised me, though.
 It’s quite common, actually.
 There is liberation in secrecy.
 We can be whoever we want to be when no one knows who, or what, we truly are.

 In my nineteen years on this Earth, I’ve learned to understand others better through literature.
 Aside from reading, a hobby of mine was conversing with total strangers in efforts to see who they really were.
 I have a bit of a talent for helping people open up.